appelgriebsch/silverblue-postinstall_upgrade/README.md

 ## Reinstall RPMFusion

 The current RPMFusion installed by the command was version-specific as notable by `$(rpm -E %fedora)` in the command.
 Thus, rebasing for the next release would be a [problem](https://discussion.fedoraproject.org/t/simplifying-updates-for-rpm-fusion-packages-and-other-packages-shipping-their-own-rpm-repos/30364/23).
-Fortunately, it can be fixed by installing a "general" repo:
+Fortunately, it can be fixed by installing a "*general*" repo:

 ```
 rpm-ostree update --uninstall rpmfusion-free-release --uninstall rpmfusion-nonfree-release --install rpmfusion-free-release --install rpmfusion-nonfree-release